udexon/Phosway/EMYL_Instagram_PhosGraph.md

 :: At end of list, need a new leading expressive paragraph.

-Just like GNU projects' major achievements lied in cloning Unix, Phosway may create great values to society just by  cloning MAGAF social networks.

-We already win, because of our zero costs and more efficient profit sharing scheme via PhosPay.

-Cloning MAGAF is not rocket science.
-There are enough free software programmers to do so.
-They only need PhosPay so that their efforts can be directed, instead of Brownian random direction at the moment.

-Like everything else in free software, we only need one Super Social Network!! because all free software parts will merge together!!
-Except programming languages and frameworks, too fragmented, essentially different ways of doing same things, which is also now merged using Phoscript/Phoshell.

 :: N4 explaining why CLONING ... not that bad ... every section needs ONLY ONE EXPRESSIVE LEADING paragraph that reads natural to readers, to convey the contents of that section.
 The rest of the section are either subsections (list of paragraphs, not expressive), or expansion from the LEADING paragraph.
 The a complete article is made up of sections.
 A section is a list of expressive (leading) paragraph plus non-expressive paragraphs.